adamripley98/nalda/README.md

 - [ ] Make a check in the `AppContainer` component to ensure that `passport` and `redux` are in sync (`redux persist`) makes it such that this can outlast the backend session
 - [ ] Style about page
+- [ ] General clean up, get rid of console.logs and deal with errors better

 ## Bugs
 - [ ] Fix authentication route bug